-The CA SHOULD issue Code Signing and Timestamping Certificates that allow Application Software Suppliers to test their software with Certificates that chain up to each publicly trusted Root Certificate.
-At a minimum, the CA SHOULD issue and make available to Application Software Suppliers upon request Code Signing and Timestamping Certificates that are valid (non-revoked and unexpired).
+The CA SHOULDALL provideissue Code Signing and Timestamping Certificates that allow Application Software Suppliers to test their software with Certificates that chain up to each publicly trusted Root Certificate.
+At a minimum, the CA SHALLOULD issue and make available to Application Software Suppliers upon request Code Signing and Timestamping Certificates that are valid and MAY issue and make available revoked or expired Certificates. (non-revoked and unexpired).

-Appendix D

-HIGH RISK REGIONS OF CONCERN
+Appendix D HIGH RISK REGIONS OF CONCERN